South China Sea: Natural resources

-The region has proven oil reserves of around 1.2 km³ (7.7 billion barrels), with an estimate of 4.5 km³ (28 billion barrels) in total.
-Natural gas reserves are estimated to total around 7,500 km³ (266 trillion cubic feet).
-A 2013 report by the U.S. Energy Information Administration raised the total estimated oil reserves to 11 billion barrels.
-In 2014 China began to drill for oil in waters disputed with Vietnam.
-The area in question is known as Vanguard Bank and which Vietnam officials claim lies within their country's 200-mile exclusive economic zone.
-China, however, disputes this fact.

-According to studies made by the Department of Environment and Natural Resources, Philippines, this body of water holds one third of the entire world's marine biodiversity, thereby making it a very important area for the ecosystem.
-However the fish stocks in the area are depleted, and countries are using fishing bans as a means of asserting their sovereignty claims.

-Indonesia's maritime waters have been breached by fishing fleets from Vietnam and the Philippines leading to said ships being seized and sunk by Indonesian authorities.
+In 2012–2013, the United States Energy Information Administration estimates very little oil and natural gas in contested areas such as the Paracel and the Spratly Islands.
+Most of the proved or probable 11 billion barrels of oil and 190 trillion cubic feet of natural gas in the South China Sea exist near undisputed shorelines.

+In 2010, the Western Central Pacific (excluding the northernmost reaches of the South China Sea closest to the PRC coast) accounted for 14% of the total world catch from commercial fishing of 11.7 million tonnes.
+This was up from less than 4 million tonnes in 1970.

-China announced in May 2017 a breakthrough for mining methane clathrates, when they extracted methane from hydrates in the South China Sea.
+China announced in May 2017 a breakthrough for mining methane clathrates, when they extracted methane from hydrates in the South China Sea, but commercial adoption may take a decade or more.

 Territorial claims

 Several countries have made competing territorial claims over the South China Sea.
 Such disputes have been regarded as Asia's most potentially dangerous point of conflict.

 Both the People's Republic of China (PRC) and the Republic of China (ROC, commonly known as Taiwan) claim almost the entire body as their own, demarcating their claims within what is known as the "nine-dash line", which claims overlap with virtually every other country in the region.
 Competing claims include: